 Do lavender and tea tree oils cause breast growth and early puberty in children?

-Through a partnership with the National Association for Holistic Aromatherapy (NAHA) and the Tisserand Institute, the Franklin School of Integrative Health Sciences Research Department / Franklin Health Research Foundation is leading a 3-part research project to investigate the proposed link between lavender and tea tree essential oils and endocrine disrupting outcomes, including prepubertal gynecomastia.
+Through a partnership with the National Association for Holistic Aromatherapy (NAHA), the Australian Tea Tree Industry Association, and the Tisserand Institute, the Franklin Health Research Foundation is leading a 5-phase research project to investigate the proposed link between lavender and tea tree essential oils and endocrine disrupting outcomes, including prepubertal gynecomastia.